 The Conflict Resolution Facilitators (CRFs) at WashU offer instruction and guidance to assist residents when they find themselves in moments of conflict.
 Through utilizing a variety of tools, including conflict-coaching, facilitated dialogue, mediation, and restorative circles, CRFs offer both proactive and reactive measures to help students before, during and after disagreements arise.
 No matter the size of the problem or the group involved, the CRFs are here to help!
 Application to be a CRF is LIVE!
 See below.

-Please contact us by dropping in during our office hours, listed below, or schedule a meeting by clicking the link to our Residential Life Conflict Resolution Meeting Form below.
+Please schedule a meeting with us by clicking the link to our Residential Life Conflict Resolution Meeting Form below.
 You will also receive information from Residential Life about upcoming programs to engage with Conflict Resolution Facilitators.